 Together we will work at hearing Indigenous voices and contemplate what respect for Indigenous ways of knowing and being means for universities.
 The circle creates a space of respect, support, and co-learning.
 Members share a commitment to pursue steps, whether small or large, on the journey to create just relations with First Nations, Metis and Inuit peoples.

-The reading circle is coordinated by George Freeman (Electrical and Computer Engineering), Ryan George (Economics), and Kim Hong Nguyen (Communication Arts), under the umbrella of the FAUW Indigenization Working Group.
+The reading circle is coordinated by members of the FAUW Indigenization Working Group.

 Ways to participate